BPOA Article Library

 When a tenancy ends the landlord is generally free to renegotiate a new “initial rent”.
 However the Rent Board has done its best to trim this freedom, and has support in California law, when the prior tenancy was terminated for a so-called “owner move-in”, or where the tenant moves out because the lease term has expired and the owner has attempted unilaterally to change the terms of the lease upon renewal.
 Nor may an owner claim the benefits of vacancy decontrol when the building “contains serious health, safety, fire or building code violations”.
 Given the age of many Berkeley buildings, the language regarding code violations is troubling.

 There are numerous unintended consequences of the Berkeley rent control regime, when it is applied in conjunction with that of California.
 One is that landlords will often seek out short term tenancies and will often avoid doing business with steady, family oriented persons who are likely to stay in the community.
 Another is the increasing gap between older tenancies which continue to enjoy the benefits of rents that were fixed prior to the Costa Hawkins legislation, and newer tenancies which more closely reflect the market.
-Yet another consequence is that Berkeley landlords are discouraged from passing on the benefits of a soft rental market to new tenants for fear of being locked into abnormally low rents once inflation returns, as it most certainly will.
+Receive event reminders, news & alerts from BPOA.

 You don't have to be a member to sign up!